TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: Numerical Results

 \emph{CoPINN}~\cite{duan2025copinn} extends SPINN~\cite{spinn} by dynamically reweighting samples based on estimated difficulty.
+While SPINN uses explicit space–time factorization, TINN employs implicit layer-wise temporal modulation via a hypernetwork, enabling more flexible representations.
 We denote our implementation as \emph{CoPINN*}, as the released code is not optimized for best performance; we add learning-rate decay and high-precision matrix multiplication to further improve results.

 \emph{PirateNet}~\cite{PirateNet} combines deep residual architectures with training enhancements (e.g., random Fourier features, causal training, and PDE-informed initialization).
 Following prior work, we train PirateNet using the improved second-order optimizer SOAP~\cite{wang2025gradient}.